AnnaPaulish/PCSC_ODE_Solver/README.md

 # Requirements
 To run it properly you need:
 - [Eigen library](https://eigen.tuxfamily.org/index.php?title=Main_Page)
+- GoogleTest
 - [Doxygen](https://www.doxygen.nl/download.html)

+Note: you need to copy Eigen/ subdirectory to the project directory.

 # How to run the code
 First clone the repo to your preferred location: